-A Tux or a sharp suit might totally rock for a city elopement.
-But you might want to consider something a little more rustic for your elopement on Skye?
-A hip tweed suit looks great amidst the mountains, plus they’re really warm – which is a definite bonus!
+A tux or a sharp suit might totally rock for a city elopement.
+However, you might want to consider something a little more rustic for your elopement on Skye A hip tweed suit looks great amidst the mountains, plus they’re really warm, which is a definite bonus!
 For anyone of Scottish descent, or anyone just keen to get into the Outlander atmosphere of the place, there is obviously the kilt option, too!

 ISLE OF SKYE ELOPEMENT WEDDING PHOTOGRAPHER

 Photography is perhaps the most important investment that you will make in your elopement wedding.
 Your photographer has the responsibility of capturing the story of your day beautifully; to preserve these special memories forever and allow you to share them with your family and friends.
 They will also be perhaps the only guest(s) at this incredibly momentous and personal day of your lives, and their personality will influence the atmosphere of your day.
 Make sure that you choose a photographer whose style you love, but also that you connect with on a personal level, too.